 After Dillinger’s “death,” Nelson traveled to Nevada and joined John Paul Chase near Minden.
 The two then returned to Chicago, where they stole a car November 26 and drove to Wisconsin.

-Inspector Samuel P. Cowley of the FBI's Chicago Office had been assigned to search for Nelson and on November 27, 1934, received word that he had been seen driving a stolen car.
+Inspector Samuel P. Cowley, one of Hoover’s men in Chicago, had been assigned to search for Nelson and on November 27, 1934, received word that he had been seen driving a stolen car.
 Two agents spotted the vehicle near Barrington, Illinois, and Nelson brought his car around behind the agents at which point Chase fired five rounds from an automatic weapon into their vehicle.
 One of the agents returned fire and one of the bullets pierced the radiator of Nelson’s car, partially disabling it.
 Cowley and Special Agent Herman Edward Hollis approached in another automobile and began pursuing Nelson and Chase.
 Suddenly, Nelson veered off Northwest Highway at the entrance to the North Side Park in Barrington and stopped.
 Before Cowley and Hollis could exit their car, Nelson and Chase opened fire.
 Hollis was killed during the shootout, which lasted four or five minutes, and Cowley, badly wounded, died the following morning.
 Nelson was also critically injured and Chase had to help him into Cowley’s car.
 During the gun battle, Helen Gillis had been lying low in a nearby field and jumped into the government vehicle as Chase was driving away.